Take control of your retirement and receive a regular income with an Energy Super income stream account.

 If things come up and life changes, you might need funds in addition to your chosen income stream payments.
 During the life of your Income Stream you can make withdrawals on top of these amounts.
 There’s no charge for lump sum withdrawals.

-What happens to my super or income stream when I die?
+What happens to my super or income stream in the event of my death?

-The Trustee of Energy Super must determine who should receive your death benefit based on superannuation law and the rules of the Trust deed.
+The Trustee of the Fund must determine who should receive your death benefit based on superannuation law and the rules of the Trust deed.
 Depending on circumstances, your death benefit may be paid in the form of either a lump sum, income stream or a combination of both.
-For more information, please read our fact sheet.
+For more information, please read our Energy Super Income Stream PDS.

 To ensure your death benefit is paid the way you want, you should make a beneficiary nomination and always ensure it remains valid and up to date.
 For more information on beneficiary nominations and death benefits, please refer to the Energy Super Income Stream PDS or speak to one of our financial advisers.